ygfalcon/Solsniper-zero/README.md

 `run_simulations`.
 Sudden spikes or drops adjust the `RiskManager` parameters so the bot reduces exposure during potential dumps and scales in when activity surges.

+## Minimum Portfolio Value

+`RiskManager` scales down risk when the value of the entire portfolio falls below `min_portfolio_value` (default `$20`).
+The same threshold is passed to `calculate_order_size` so order sizing never assumes less than this value.
+This avoids placing trades that would not cover network fees once the balance is very small.